 Top 10 Things To Do In Raiatea & Tahaa

-Raiatea and Tahaa, the ‘sacred island’ and the ‘vanilla island’, both share the same blue lagoon.
-In fact, if you’re coming all the way out here, you’re actually getting to see two tropical islands for the price of one.
-From exhilarating hikes to white sand beaches, the two islands are far off the tourist map – and that’s a good thing!
-I spent a full week exploring these two islands while backpacking across the South Pacific Islands.
-Here’s my personal list of the top things to do in Raiatea and Tahaa.
+Raiatea and Tahaa, the ‘sacred island’ and the ‘vanilla island’ share the same blue lagoon.
+So if you come to this remote part of the world, you can visit two tropical islands for the price of one.
+From exhilarating hikes to white sand beaches, the two islands are far off the tourist map – and that’s a good thing.
+I visited both gems on several occasions on my trips to South Pacific, and here’s my list of the top things to do in Raiatea and Tahaa.

 French Polynesia Travel Guide - banner